 My name is Haleigh Marshall and I am a Geoscience major at Hobart & William Smith Colleges.
 I am working in the Environmental and Civil Engineering department at UVM this summer.
 We are trying to determine how groundwater and its movement through agricultural fields affects the total phosphorus load in Lake Champlain by studying the levels of dissolved and total phosphorus in soils and groundwater samples.

 My name is Brittany McCarthy and I am studying Integrated Environmental Science with a minor in Mathematics at Johnson State College.
 This summer I am working at Johnson State College in the Bentley lab 311.
 During my internship I have been working with climate data from the Morrisville Airport weather station, Johnson State College weather station, and the Burlington Airport weather station from 2000-2010.
-In all this data I have been looking for any large events of precipitation and other extreme weather situations, along with comparing the data between the stations, and looking for any trends.
+In all this data I have been looking for any large events of precipitation and other weather situations, along with comparing the data between the stations, and looking for any trends.